slubimav/aws-backOLD/README.md

 ## __Evalution Criteria__

-- [x] 1 - poiproduct-service serverless config contains configuration for 2 lambda functions, API is not working at all, but YAML configuration is correct
+- [x] 1 - Product Service Serverless config contains configuration for 2 lambda functions, API is not working at all, but YAML configuration is correct
 - [x] 2 - The getProductsList OR getProductsById lambda function returns a correct response (POINT1)
 - [x] 3 - The getProductsById AND getProductsList lambda functions return a correct response code (POINT2)
-- [x] 4 - Your own Frontend application is integrated with product service (/products API) and products from product-service are represented on Frontend.
+- [x] 4 - Your own Frontend application is integrated with Product Service (/products API) and products from Product Service are represented on Frontend.
 AND POINT1 and POINT2 are done.

 ## __Additional options__